 Allison Schrager is an economist, senior fellow at the Manhattan Institute, contributing editor at City Journal, and co-founder of LifeCycle Finance Partners, LLC, a risk advisory firm.
 She is the author of An Economist Walks into a Brothel: And Other Unexpected Places to Understand Risk.
+She is the host of the podcast Risk Talking where she interviews leading economists, business journalists, and historians, exploring their work in an effort to understand what’s happening in the marketplace today.

 Allison diversified her career by working in finance, policy, and media.
 She led retirement product innovation at Dimensional Fund Advisors and consulted to international organizations, including the OECD and IMF.